uokoroo/PetERP/README.md

 For further assistance or troubleshooting, refer to the PostgreSQL and PostgREST documentation or contact the project maintainer.

 ## Installation:
-1. Clone the repository from [GitHub Repo URL].
+1. Clone the repository.
-2. Install dependencies using [package manager].
+2. Install dependencies using `pip install -r requirements.txt`.
-3. Configure database connection settings in [config file].
+3. Configure database connection settings in `postgrest/postgrest.conf`.
+4. Migrate the database with `python manage.py migrate`.
-4. Run the application using [command].
+6. Run the application using `python manage.py runserver`.

 ## Usage:
 1. Access the API endpoints using HTTP requests (GET, POST, PUT, DELETE).